connexcs/docs/docs/customer/did.md

 For more details on these fields, see [**Media in Customer Routing**](https://docs.connexcs.com/customer/routing/#media).

 + **RTP Proxy Mode**: If connection via our service fails, and relaxed is selected, it will failover to backup automatically.
-    + `Strict`- This will enforce the proxy engagement.
+    :material-menu-right: `Strict`- This will enforce the proxy engagement.
-    + `Relaxed`- This will perform best efforts to engage the RTP Proxy, if it can't then the calls will connect directly.
+    :material-menu-right: `Relaxed`- This will perform best efforts to engage the RTP Proxy, if it can't then the calls will connect directly.

 +  **RTP Media Proxy**: This defaults to Auto but selecting a zone (by continent) is the current recommendation.
 The following options allow you to set where RTP media server for this route for this customer:
-    + `Auto`- Selects the least expensive path between your customer and provider.
+    :material-menu-right: `Auto`- Selects the least expensive path between your customer and provider.
-    + `Direct RTP (no proxy)`- Bypass ConnexCS, so media flows directly between the customer and carrier.
+    :material-menu-right: `Direct RTP (no proxy)`- Bypass ConnexCS, so media flows directly between the customer and carrier.
-    + `Zone (recommended)`- Select any of the regional servers
+    :material-menu-right: `Zone (recommended)`- Select any of the regional servers

 + **Call Recording**: disabled
 + **Timeout**: Set various options to help with call timeout for missed BYEs.